 --userpin = the current User PIN.

-For more information on Mapping Certificates see the article on Mapping Certificates using the PIVKey tool.
+For more detailed information on this type of mapping see the article on Mapping Certificates using the PIVKey tool.

 If you are deploying using the PIVKey minidriver, mapping the certificates is optional.
-However, if you don't map the certificates, they will not be visible using the PIV interface.
-If you want to use those certificates, you will have to install the PIVKey minidriver on every client machine you want to support.
+However, if you don't map the certificates, they will not be visible using the standard PIV interface (such as with the Windows smart card minidriver).
+If you want to use certificates that are not mapped, you will have to install the PIVKey minidriver on every client machine you want to support.

-Option 2: Assign the Certificate Mapping OID to the relevant CA Certificate Template.
+Option 2 for mapping: Assign the Certificate Mapping OID to the relevant CA Certificate Template.

 The PIVKey Admin Minidriver parses the certificates, and recognizes the following PIVKey Specific OIDs:

 When a certificate has the particular OID, the PIVKey Admin Minidriver recognizes that the particular certificate (and the associated key) belongs to a particular PIV slot and does the mapping accordingly.
-For more information see the Article on Mapping PIV Certificate using OIDs.
+For more information on this type of mapping see the article Mapping PIV Certificate using OIDs.

 To manually request a certificate for PIVKey, run mmc.exe.
 Add the Certificate Snap In.
 Right click on the "Personal" directory and select "Request New Certificate".